dhyeydaftary/SEM_2-women-safety-alert-system/README.md

 - Comprehensive logging, error handling, and system monitoring
 - Real-time system design, coordination, and emergency response management

-For any questions, suggestions, or contributions, please contact the author through GitHub.
+For any questions, suggestions, or contributions, please contact the author through LinkedIn.